Tejas945/Test/Python/README.md

 ## Usage:
 - Navigate to the Folder using Python Jupyter Notebook where it is downloaded.
 - Open the python file and execute each block of code.
-- The intermediate results will appear after each code block.
+- The intermediate results will appear after each code block is executed.

 ## Future Work:
+- Detect new file and write processed file names to text file to process only newly added files.
+- Create Cron job to run the combile file at specific time.

 ### Contact
 For further queries contact developer at tejas3madappa@gmail.com